It's your choice whether you discuss your impairment or condition at your interview, and how you choose to talk about it.

 If you feel exhausted or overwhelmed at any point, it’s OK to ask for quick break.

 If you will need adjustments or support at work, mention Access to Work.
 This is a government grant scheme which can help your employer assess your needs and provide funding for these.
-This is not a fix-all, and using the scheme can be a long process.
+This can help but it can be a long process.
 Mentioning Access to Work shows you've done your research and can reassure the employer that support and funding is available.

 Access to Work can cover some travel costs to work if you are unable to use public transport.